 Revealing yourself example

-Let's go over a few strategies for these situations.
+Let's go over a few strategies for various situations and see some 'tell me about yourself' sample answers.

 Recent graduate